 Get a Preapproved Mortgage

 Start the mortgage process well before bidding on a home.
-REALTORS® can often recommend a mortgage source, or a mortgage broker who’ll shop around for you.
+Real Estate Agents can often recommend a mortgage source, or a mortgage broker who’ll shop around for you.
 There are many mortgage options and lenders so it pays to shop around.
 By meeting with lenders – either face to face or online – and researching loan options, you will find which programs best meet your needs and how much you can afford.

 Preapprovals are also recommended for another reason: purchase forms often require buyers to apply for financing within a given time period.
-By meeting with loan officers in advance and identifying mortgage programs, it won’t be necessary to quickly find a lender, do a check credit and rush into a financing decision that may not be the best option.
+By meeting with loan officers in advance and identifying mortgage programs, it won’t be necessary to quickly find a lender, do a credit check and rush into a financing decision that may not be the best option.

 What is Preapproval?

 “Preapproval” means you have met with a loan officer, your credit files and income and asset documentation have been reviewed and the loan officer believes you can readily qualify for a given loan amount with one or more specific mortgage programs.
 Based on this information, the lender will provide a preapproval letter, which shows your borrowing power.
-You can visit as many lenders as you like and get several preapprovals, but keep in mind that each one does a new credit check, and too many credit checks could adversely affect your credit rating.
+You can contact as many lenders as you like and get several preapprovals, but keep in mind that each one does a new credit check, and too many credit checks could adversely affect your credit rating.

 Although it is not a final loan commitment, the preapproval letter can be shown to listing brokers when bidding on a home.
 It demonstrates your financial strength and shows that you have the ability to go through with a home purchase.
 This information is important to home sellers since they do not want to accept an offer that is likely to fail because the financing cannot be obtained.